Page Layers requires a Mac computer running OS X 10.9 Mavericks or newer. Page Layers is also tested and compatible with the latest macOS 11 Big Sur.

 There is an option Generate text layers if you use Screenshot > Save as from the Page Layers main menu:

-Please note: This option is currently in beta and as of now, not all HTML text can be mapped to Photoshop.
+Please note: This option is limited in its capabilities - not all HTML text can be converted to Photoshop.
 If you activate this option, refresh text layers in Photoshop only as needed:

 If text layers are refreshed automatically upon opening, use "Preferences > General > Reset All Warning Dialogs".